marco-calautti/data-mining-course/README.md

 These are materials for an undergraduate course on **Data Mining**.
 They were developed for third year students of the bachelor degree on *Mathematical Engineering on Data Science* at Universitat Pompeu Fabra, Barcelona.

-:construction: I am preparing the contents for the 2020 edition, which should not be considered final until the end of the course.
-If you want to consult the materials from the previous edition, check the other branches of this repository.
+:construction: materials should not be considered final until the end of the course.
+The 2020 edition will be the first one to be done mostly online.

 * *"Exciting and really helpful for our future as data scientists"* -- a student from the 2019 edition
 * *"A lot of work.
 However, the theory and practice materials are excellent"* -- a student from the 2019 edition